Hackerjedi666/CybersecNotes/hpc/answers.md

-# High Performace computing

-**Multi core cpu** : A multi-core CPU contains multiple processing cores on a single integrated circuit (chip).
-Each core can independently execute computer processes.

-**Multi processors:** Multiple cpus are connected to the same shared memory

 # **Question Bank**
 ## Answer 1
 **Basic Concept**: Cache coherence refers to the consistency of data stored in local caches of a multi-core system.
 When multiple cores modify and read data from their local caches, there's a risk of data inconsistency.